OpenAirCgn/openairMqttSimulator/README.md

 	Usage of openair_mqtt_sim:
 	  -c int
 		number of clients to simulate (default 1)
+	  -ca-pem string
+		path to a ca crt file (pem) to verify the server cert -client-certs string
+		path to search for client certs and keys, named client_id.pem and client_id.crt respectively (default ".")
 	  -counter
 		add a counter to disambiguate messsages
 	  -f int